uptonking/note4yaoo/note-dev-web.md

     - react-overlays

 ## animation
-- React Transition Group is not an animation library like React-Motion, it does not animate styles by itself.
-Instead it exposes transition stages, manages classes and group elements and manipulates the DOM in useful ways, making the implementation of actual visual transitions much easier.
+- React Transition Group
+  - It is not an animation library like React-Motion, it does not animate styles by itself.
+  - Instead it exposes transition stages, manages classes and group elements and manipulates the DOM in useful ways, making the implementation of actual visual transitions much easier.

 ## drag-layout
 ### drag